walkerofthesky/style-guide/README.md

 # style-guide

-My goal for this project is to act as a living style guide for Vivint Solar projects.
-In it's initial state, it's just an animations style guide, since we don't really have shared styles across projects.
+My goal for this project is to act as a living style guide for my projects.
+In it's initial state, it's just an animations style guide, since I don't really have shared styles across projects.
 However, I left the name ambiguous so that it could grow into this role if desired.

 ## Developer's Guide